CSCfi/csc-user-guide/docs/apps/macs2.md

 macs3 -h
 ```

-Short MACS jobs can be executed as [interactive batch jobs](../computing/running/interactive-usage.md) in Puhti-rhel8.
+Short MACS jobs can be executed as [interactive batch jobs](../computing/running/interactive-usage.md) in Puhti.
 Longer jobs should be run as [batch jobs](../computing/running/getting-started.md).

 ## More information